Need to talk? Call 1800 882 436.

 Key facts

-• Hearing loss in children can be mild to severe and temporary or permanent.
+• Hearing loss in children can range from mild to severe and can be temporary or permanent.

-• Hearing loss can be caused by different things, including genetics, injury, wax build-up, and infection.
+• Hearing loss can be caused by different things, including genetics, infections, an injury or wax build-up.

 • Early diagnosis and treatment of hearing loss is important to help your child develop their communication skills.